cookpad/terraform-aws-eks/README.md

 [see an example role here](https://github.com/cookpad/terraform-aws-eks/blob/main/examples/iam_permissions/main.tf)

-Without this you may encounter difficulties applying kubernetes manifests to the cluster.

 Alternatively you should ensure that all users who need to run terraform are listed in the `aws_auth_user_map` variable of the cluster module.

-## Modules

-### `vpc`

-This module provisions a VPC with public and private subnets suitable for launching an EKS cluster into.

-### `iam`

-This module provisions the IAM roles and policies needed to run an EKS cluster and nodes.

-### `cluster`

-This module provisions an EKS cluster, including the EKS Kubernetes control plane, and several important cluster services (critical addons), and nodes to run these services.

-It will **not** provision any nodes that can be used to run non cluster services.

-### `asg_node_group`

-This module provisions EC2 autoscaling groups that will make compute resources available, in order to run Kubernetes pods.